gersongams/peruplaces/README.md

 ![Preview](./banner.png)

-This is an application that shows the tourist places of Peru using reac-native
+This is an application that shows the tourist places of Peru using react-native

 ## How to use